 A historic city in the heart of England’s beautiful countryside.

 Gloucester has been a transport hub since the Middle Ages, when pilgrims flocked to the city.
 Since then it’s been the heart of a network of canals and to this day remains an important regional railway hub.
-Therefore, taking the train to Gloucester city centre to explore everything Gloucester has to offer – from history and heritage to quirky independent bars and restaurants.
+Take a train to Gloucester city centre to explore everything Gloucester has to offer – from history and heritage to quirky independent bars and restaurants.

 Gloucester Train Station is in the heart of the city, making it the perfect place to start your exploration.

 If you’re looking to indulge in some retail therapy, then you’ve come to the right place.
-With Eastgate shopping centre directly across the street from the station, you can hop off the train and straight into your favourite high street stores.
-There’s also plenty of other options; why not visit Gloucester Quays - an outlet just 15 minutes from the city centre where you can pick up all your fashion favourites at a discount price?
+With Eastgate shopping centre directly across the street from Gloucester station, you can hop off the train and straight into your favourite high street stores.
+There are also plenty of other options; why not visit Gloucester Quays - an outlet just 15 minutes from the city centre where you can pick up all your fashion favourites at a discount price?

 Gloucester is something of a surprise foodie destination.
 Although, perhaps we shouldn’t be so shocked, as this little city has been producing amazing cheeses for centuries.
 Not forgetting that it’s also home to the UK’s first pedigree breed pig, the Gloucester Old Spot, which is famed for its amazing flavour.